ojas-kanotra/pwn.college_ojas/6_Practicing_Piping.md

 ```

 ### New Learnings
-- Just like you can redirect output from programs, you can redirect input to programs!
-This is done using <
+- **Input Redirection**: Just like output redirection, you can redirect input to programs using the `<` operator
+- **Input Source Control**: Allows programs to read from files instead of keyboard input
+- **File as Input**: Use `command < filename` to feed file contents as input to a command
+- **Automation Benefits**: Essential for automating programs that normally require interactive input
+- **Data Pipeline**: Forms the foundation for creating data processing pipelines

 ### References
 None

 ---

-## Grepping stored results
+## Grepping Stored Results
-In preparation for more complex levels, we want you to:

-- Redirect the output of /challenge/run to /tmp/data.txt.
-- This will result in a hundred thousand lines of text, with one of them being the flag, in /tmp/data.txt.
-- `grep` that for the flag!
+Redirect `/challenge/run` output to `/tmp/data.txt`, then use `grep` to find the flag among the hundred thousand lines of text.

 ### Solve
 **Flag:** `pwn.college{McRktwC9DsBN_UKvjXPbeolaFdF.QX4EDO0wyM3kjNzEzW}`